Pricing a freelance web development job using OmniPlan

 Time keeps on slippin’

-Next up is to get a timescale plan.
-To the right of the outline we get a Gantt chart.
 The Gantt chart is smart enough to build up a timing plan automatically based on how many people you have working on the project, how available they are, and what dependencies you build into the project.

 Since we’ve only got one person working on this full time, we can’t have any concurrency, so it’s all about the dependencies.
-As you can see, there are some black arrowed lines running from the end of each task group to the beginning of another:
+As you can see, there are some small arrowed lines running from the end of each task group to the beginning of another:

 This ensures that our Gantt chart never schedules anything before its pre-requisites are completed.